nvim-telescope/telescope-bibtex.nvim/README.md

 The currently supported formats are `tex` and `md` for `\cite{entry}` and `@entry` respectively.

-You may add custom formats: `id` is the format identifier, `cite_marker` the format to apply. \\
+You may add custom formats: `id` is the format identifier, `cite_marker` the format to apply.

+Some people have master `*.bib` files that do not lie within the project tree.
+Directories and files to retrieve entries from can be set.

-See the example below:
+See the example below for the config in action:

 ```
 require"telescope".setup {